veeshanr/veeshanr.github.io/pages/research.md

 Upcoming Papers:

 1. “Natural Disaster Shocks, Risk Perception, and Willingness to Pay for Weather-indexed Micro-insurance: a pre-post analysis.”
-3. “Social Capital and its link to Collective Action in a post-disaster setting.”
+3. “Social Capital, Trust, and its link to Collective Action in a post-disaster setting.”
 4. “Social entrepreneurship and disaster resilience: A case study from post earthquake Nepal.”